School of Sciences

 Mission and Goals

-The Department of Biology, Chemistry, and Physics delivers instruction in biology, chemistry, physics, and physical science education and is responsible for the following programs and courses:
+The School of Sciences delivers instruction in biology, chemistry, physics, and physical science education and is responsible for the following programs and courses:

 • Bachelor of Science (BS) degree in Biology